Stitched grid designs

 Ending a Stitch

-When you're running out of yarn or want to change colors, you'll need to end the current stitch and anchor it under previous stitches.
+When you are running out of yarn or changing colors, finish the current stitch and anchor the yarn on the back of the canvas.

 Figure 9: guiding yarn under a previous stitch to end a stitch.